Vatsim-Scandinavia/separation-timer/README.md

 Left click to start counting
 Right click to cancel

+The timer turns yellow when it reaches 5 seconds and below, followed by an alert sound when it's done counting.

 ## Troubleshooting
 If you should have issues running the program, make sure you've [.NET Runtime 5.0 installed](https://dotnet.microsoft.com/download).